 Ultimately, there are many ways you can share your story and get accountability even if you want to remain anonymous.
 Remember, budgeting and sticking to a budget isn’t a sprint.
 It’s a marathon, and it’s helpful to have people cheering for you along the way to help you reach your goal.

-Remember, if you’re new to budgeting, it will take time to learn how to do it effectively.
+Remember, if you’re a new budgeter, it’ll take time to learn how to do it effectively.
 Budgeting is a skill you can learn and improve upon over time.
 It takes anywhere from three to four months to get the hang of making a budget every month and sticking to it.
 It might also take you a few months to start saving an emergency fund and to get used to creating sinking funds.

-But, over a few months, you can get on track financially.
-Don’t forget to ask for help when you need it and take advantage of new financial technologies like the Qube Money app, which can help you to stay on track and organized.
+But, over time, you’ll get on track financially.
+Don’t forget to ask for help when you need it and take advantage of new financial technologies like Qube Money, which can help you to stay on track and organized.

 Also, don’t forget to reach out to friends and family to tell them what you’re doing.
-The more accountability you have, the better you’ll reach your financial goals and learn how to budget once and for all.
+The more accountability you have, the more easily you’ll reach your financial goals and learn how to budget once and for all.